 - A tornado is deceptive – it may appear to be standing still when it is moving toward you.

-Seeking shelter and staying safe
+Seek shelter and stay safe

 Always remember to follow instructions from authorities.
 Disobeying an order puts lives at risk.